Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 1. Questions about her size like:

 “How much weight have you gained?”

 “Are you sure it’s not twins?”

 And anything in between, preggo women are usually ultra-sensitive about their size.
-Every woman carries baby weight so differently that it’s best to steer clear of this comment.
-Way clear of this.
+(See number 2 above.)

 2. Questions about Labor